ellakoa/postcard-poem/content/posts/the-most-beautiful-morning-light.md

 image: /img/kingsdown2.jpg
 width: "1052"
 height: "690"
-alt: beach with tidewater on sand
+alt: Beach low tide sand and chalk  rusted train wheel with chain Kingsdown chalk cliff in distance
 poem: |-
   When the plug is pulled in the bay and the sea appears to drain away take an early morning walk across the shore with the whitest chalk

-  Stoll beyond the rolling pebbles and the groynes that reach onto the levels
+  Stroll beyond the rolling pebbles and the groynes that reach onto the levels
   Skirt around the sandy pools towards a sea that sparkles with jewels.